VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_4_expressions/notes.md

 >   **Precedence**, says to which operators the operands will grouped first, so here as per precedence the operands will be grouped as **( f() * g() ) + h() + i()**

 >   **associativity**, says how to group when the operators are of *same precedence*, here '+' is left to right, start grouping from the left to right, so the expression becomes **( (f() * g()) + h() ) + i()**
 >   **order of evaluation**, says which operand will be evaluted first, but most of the operators doesn't say anything about *order of evaluation*, here '+' and '*' has no order of evalution defined.
 So any function may be evaluated first, same thing happens for variables too, there is not guarantee that which variable will be evaluated first.
-So the expression is in **error** if it contains two or more operands which refer and change the state of same variable and it results in undefined value, for example **i \* ++i**, here based on which 'i' or '++i' is evaluated first, we get different results, so this is in error
+So the expression is in **error** if it contains two or more operands which refer and change the state of same variable and it results in undefined value, for example **i * ++i**, here based on which 'i' or '++i' is evaluated first, we get different results, so this is in error
 >  **&&, ||, comma(,), conditional(?:)** are the only operators that guarantee order of evalation
         && - left operand is evaluated first, only if it is 'true' the right operand is evaluated
-        || - left operang is evaluated first, only if it is 'false' the right operand is evaluated
+        || - left operand is evaluated first, only if it is 'false' the right operand is evaluated
+        expr1 ? expr2 : expr3, either expr2 or expr3 is evaluated based on expr1 but not both
+        left-operand,right-operand - left-operand is evaluated but ignored, right operand is evaluated and returned

 ### MODULUS %   (m/n)*n + m%n = m
         (-m % n) = -(m % n)
-        (m % -n) = m % n        //  that is how it is implemented in c++, there is no proper standard for this mathamatics
+        (m % -n) = m % n        //  that is how it is implemented in c++, there is no proper standard for this in mathamatics

 ### if(val == true)     // error
         in an expression involving bool type and non-bool type, the bool type is converted to whatever the other type